Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Reds have a record of 5-3.
+- The Reds have played as the underdog in eight of their past 10 games and have gone 5-3 in those contests.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on six occasions.
+- When it comes to the over/under, the Reds and their opponents are 6-4-0 in their previous 10 games.

-- The Reds have compiled a 6-3-0 record against the runline over their previous 10 matchups (oddsmakers set runlines in nine of those contests).
+- The Reds' ATS record is 5-3-0 over their previous 10 matchups (eight of those matchups had runlines set by sportsbooks).

 Reds Betting Records & Stats

-- Cincinnati has a record of 4-7 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.
+- Cincinnati has entered 16 games this season as the underdog by +140 or more and is 7-9 in those contests.

-- The Reds have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Reds have a 41.7% chance of walking away with the win.

-- Cincinnati and its opponents have hit the over in 33 of its 60 games with a total this season.
+- Cincinnati and its opponents have gone over the total this season in 34 of its 61 opportunities.

-- In 11 games with a line this season, the Reds have a mark of 6-5-0 against the spread.
+- The Reds have an against the spread record of 6-5-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!